Help Your Business Finish Strong with These 10 Year-End Tasks

 - Assess cash flow trends and patterns.
 Look for trends, paying particular attention to those you didn’t anticipate.
 Can you increase cash flow by minimizing unnecessary expenditures, or should you consider shifting the timing of certain necessary expenses?

 - Reconcile accounts receivable and collect on past-due accounts.
 Try to collect on outstanding receivables before the end of the year, especially those in arrears.
-Identify any past-due amounts that may be uncollectable and decide how to proceed.
+Identify any past-due amounts that may be uncollectible and decide how to proceed.

 - Gauge tax liabilities and consider optional year-end deductible expenditures.
 A preliminary look at the company’s tax picture for the year can be invaluable to help you make short-term financial decisions.
 Should you make purchases now or wait a few months to claim the deduction next year?
 Is it better to delay revenue where you can?